S-Shreyas/S-Shreyas/README.md

 Hi,
 My name is Shreyas Seetharaman.
 I was born on November 8th 1999 in Atlanta, Georgia.
 Soft Skills:
-  I possess excellent communication skills to convince potential clients and customers and am a highly motivated individual with excellent leadership abilities, good decision-making capabilities & team management skills who thrives in a fast-paced working environment possessing good interpersonal communication skills as well as strong analytical ability.
+  Possess excellent communication skills to convince potential clients and customers and am a highly motivated individual with excellent leadership abilities, good decision-making capabilities & team management skills who thrives in a fast-paced working environment possessing good interpersonal communication skills as well as strong analytical ability.